Morphine sulfate (mor-fean sul-fate)

 Tell your doctor if you notice any of the following and they worry you:

 mild abdominal problems such as feeling sick (nausea), loss of appetite or constipation

 dry mouth or changes in taste

 skin rash or itching

-absence of menstrual periods or sexual problems
+absence of menstrual periods, sexual problems or other hormonal changes

 muscle twitching or muscle stiffness